roocs/34e-mngmt/docs/characterisation/characterisation_investigations.md

 - Shape of main variable

 The table below summaries the problems that were captured.
-It then follows on by suggesting what characeristic to extract and explaining how this would be used to test for the problem.
-Finally, the last column shows how to extract this characteristic using xarray, where 'ds' corresponds to the dataset under investigation and 'var' corresponds to the mainn variable of the dataset.
+It then follows on by suggesting what characteristic to extract and explaining how this would be used to test for the problem.
+Finally, the last column shows how to extract this characteristic using xarray, where 'ds' corresponds to the dataset under investigation and 'var' corresponds to the main variable of the dataset.

 | Problem  | Characteristic to extract | How to check for problem | How to extract using xarray |
 |---|---|---|---|